drcarenhan/COMP90042_2024/README.md

 **The FAQ will be updated based on the student's questions.

 **Question: My Model performs really bad (based on the metrics).
 What did I do wrong?**<br/>
 Answer: Please don't worry about the low performance, as our training dataset is relatively small, and your model is a very basic deep learning model.
-Of course, there is something wrong with your model code if it comes out below 0.1.